 Relic data files are not normally deleted.
 These obsolete data files and/or folders are harmless and can safely be left in place.
 By modern standards, they are not large, and do not consume much storage capacity.
 However, they can be identified and deleted, if desired.

-To discover the location of your application data, click Preferences in the top menu bar.
-To view your application data, navigate to the folder shown.
+In the desktop edition, your application data folder location is shown in the bottom left corner of the Businesses page.
+In the server edition, the location is wherever it was set to be by the system administrator.
+To view your application data, navigate to the appropriate folder.
 Depending on your operating system and preferences, the folder may be hidden from normal view.
 So you may need to copy the location and paste it into your operating system’s file search function.

 Once at the data folder, you should see files like these:

-69703781b9284b1684e494fdd5510cb8.managerare generated for each business added.
-Characters in the file name are not related to the name of the business.
-All accounting data, customer and supplier information, custom themes, settings, and attachments for a business reside in this file.
+Business Name.manager, are generated for each business added.
+All accounting data, customer and supplier information, custom themes, settings, and attachments for a business reside in its individual file.
 For privacy reasons, no data from any business appears in the file of any other.

 datastores the application data folder path.
 If you have an older version of Manager or have never changed the application data folder location, this file may be missing.
 If Manager needs it, the program will generate it automatically.